Paradise Dam Improvement Project – Project Overview

 Water security

-Demand and hydrology studies have shown that reinstating the dam wall to its original height will provide sufficient capacity to meet the region’s water needs for decades to come, even with the potential impacts of climate change on both water demand and yield.
+Demand and hydrology studies have shown that returning the 300,600 megalitre capacity to the Burnett River will be sufficient to meet the region’s water needs for decades to come, even with the potential impacts of climate change on both water demand and yield.

 As requested by industry representatives, the Queensland Government also completed an Economic impact assessment (EIA) to inform the broader economic benefits of restoring Paradise Dam.